jellehak/petite-styles/docs/README.md

 > NOTE as most attribute values are one word, the quotes are fine to be omitted.

 ## Motivation
-We have been using Bootstrap, Vuetify (Vue), and to lesser extend MUI and Ant Design (React) for our projects.
-These are all great frameworks but not suited for smaller projects or just a static webpages.
+We have been using Bootstrap, Vuetify (Vue), W3.CSS and to some extend MUI and Ant Design (React) for our projects.
+These are all great libraries but not suited for smaller projects or just a static webpages.
 After playing around with `Alpine` and `Petite-vue` we kind of missed an easy to use UI library.
 So we went under the hood of some of these libraries and created a set of style rules and webcomponents that work with any framework.

 # Usage
 ```html